-To transfer a M.U.L.E., go to your plot (with or without a M.U.L.E. in tow).
-When you press your button, the M.U.L.E. you are leading (if any) will be installed and the one previously installed will be following you.
+You can transfer a M.U.L.E. to your plot with or without a M.U.L.E. in tow.
+When you press your A button, the M.U.L.E. you are leading (if any) will be installed and the one previously installed will be following you.
 You can take the new M.U.L.E. to another plot or you can re-outfit him for a different type of production (by taking him back to town).
 If you have no other use for the M.U.L.E., return it to the corral for \$100.

 You are now ready to play the Beginner's game of M.U.L.E.
 The game will last 6 rounds.
 Whoever has the highest value, or "Net Worth," at the end will be the winner, the "First Founder."

-Good luck!
+Good Luck!

-Some Questions and Their Answers
+Questions and Answers

-Why don't I always get the plot of land I want in the Land Grant?
+Q: Why don't I always get the plot of land I want in the land grant?